 Quick and Easy Recycled Tin Can Snowmen

-This week I am co-hosting Creative Crafts Christmas Edition with my crafty friends Laura from Me and My Inklings and Meg from Makeable Crafts and Ann from Bella Crafts Publishing.
-Featuring bright and colorful craft projects each day this week from some of the most talented designers we know.
-Check out my tutorial, then scroll down to see all the creativity AND stop back each day this week to see what everyone has created!
+This week I am co-hosting CHRISTMAS Crafts Edition with my crafty friends Laura from Laura Kelly Designs, and Lindsay from Artsy-Fartsy Mama.
+We are featuring ALL the fabulously colorful and cute craft projects from some of the most talented designers we know.
+Check out my tutorial, then scroll down to see all the creativity, AND stop back on Saturday to see what everyone has created!

 This post, How to Make Recycled Tin Can Snowmen for Christmas, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.

 Here's what you need to make Snowmen from Tin Cans:

 - Recycled Cans – (I used Large Bean, Soup, and Mini Veggie sizes)